 The Cubs team members and the Child life staff distributed the bags to the patients, who were all very excited to be visited by the team and their mascot.
 After that, the Cubs departed and we got a tour of the facility, their PICU and a couple playrooms.
 Then we finished the day having lunch with the Child Life staff and chatting about their tech questions.

 Shelby, the team representative for the Iowa Cubs, wrote a wonderful note to us about their experience:

 “We have been fortunate to visit Blank Children’s, but never before today were we able to have our hearts touched by the passion that GameChanger and Childs Play shared with our players.
 Yes, we have passed our baseballs to the kids and walked the halls- but never have we seen kids faces light up when they received the gift bags that we felt so honored to deliver.
 Whether the patient identified with our baseball uniforms, the baseballs, or CUBBIE our mascot… we definitely hit a home run for the kids at Blank Children’s.”

 Our mission continues!
 As summer time winds down and everyone goes back to school we’re working toward connecting with more companies who share our passion to bring innovative technology to hospitals worldwide.
-Learn more about how you can help GameChanger Charity by clicking here and following us on Twitter!
+Learn more about how you can help GameChanger Charity and follow us on Twitter!